Yosef-Ali/Sass-and-Bootstrap-4-setup/README.md

 ## Using Parcel package bundler

-I prefer using Yarn
+I prefer using Yarn package manager

-First we need to install the dependencies for Bootstrap and FontAwesome.
+First install the dependencies for Bootstrap and FontAwesome.

 ```bash
 yarn add bootstrap jquery popper.js